Ghilt/Listen/README.md

     list.map{ it * 2 }.filter{ it < 10}.flatMap{ listOf(0, it)}`

-The above is written as `M*2F<10P(0av)t` (TODO trim all whitespace check precedence && fix list append function, add some static variables... also maybe context key for function values/index nearer surface).
+The above is written as `M*2F<10P(0av)t`.
 To support this with as few characters as possible the paranthesis are optional in favor of ending a context under certain predefined circumstances.

 A context can be ended in 4 ways: